andriiFront/mortal-combat/README.md

 This application implements the first two screens of the famous game Mortal Kombat 3.
 Here you can choose characters for the first and second players.

+First screen:
   For the first player:
   - select - buttons "up", "down", "right", "left"
   - confirm - "enter" button

   For the second player:
   - select - buttons "s", "x", "c", "z"
   - confirm - "v" button

+Second screen:
+  To set the secret combination on the second screen, you need to use the keys "q", "w", "e", "r", "t", "y"

 ## Technologies